xrlin/qart/README.md

 ## Install

+There are two ways to get executable file.

+1. Download the executable file in project's releases or `qart/bin` folder.

+2. Build yourself.
+    ```bash
     go get -u github.com/xrlin/qart/...
+    ```
     A command-line tool `qart` will be built into `$GOPATH/bin/`.

 ## CLI